 - Children’s services: autism, ADHD, behavioural problems, social and emotional difficulties, family counselling, anxiety disorders, academic and other school-related problems.

 Weyak (Mental Health Friends Association) is a platform dedicated to raising awareness about mental health in Qatar and holds lectures, workshops, and training programmes.
-They operate a free phone counselling service for the community that responds to psychological, behavioural, family and educational problems from 3 pm to 9 pm, Saturday through Wednesday.
+They operate a free phone counselling service for the community that responds to psychological, behavioural, family and educational problems from 12 pm to 8 pm, Tuesday through Saturday.
+The service is available for speakers of Arabic, English, Hindi, Urdu, Malayalam, Tamil, and Tagalog.